-As you explore our portion of the Vermont Law School website, please bear in mind how energy policy is increasingly driven by the imperative of preserving our environment, and how dramatic increases in society’s demand for energy have had environmental effects.
+As you explore our website, please bear in mind how energy policy is increasingly driven by the imperative of preserving our environment, and how dramatic increases in society’s demand for energy have had environmental effects.
 Please reflect on the role of law and policy in balancing the competing interests of energy use and environmental quality.
 Could the institute help you, your organization, or your enterprise?
 Think about the skills and knowledge that the graduates of the IEE team can bring to you as an employer.
 Most of all, keep in mind that as energy consumers, the actions we take today will create tomorrow’s reality.

 At the IEE we focus on the energy policy of the future.
 Please join us!

 The IEE Research and Energy Clinic teams continue their work on the important issues of clean transportation, climate justice, community solar ownership and cybersecurity policy.
 Our year-old Farm and Energy Initiative addresses the interrelated issues of agriculture and energy sustainability.
 Learn more about what we do and how you can come join us and shape the energy policy of the future.